 Some people who get syphilis don't notice any symptoms.
 The only way to know if you have syphilis is to get tested.

 If it's not treated, syphilis can lead to serious health problems — and even death.
 Medicine can cure syphilis, but it can't undo any damage that syphilis has already caused.
 That's why it's important to get tested regularly if you're at risk.

 Being treated for syphilis once doesn't protect you from getting it again.
 It's possible to get syphilis again after you've been cured, so ask your doctor if you need to be tested again.

 What about cost?

-Under the Affordable Care Act, health insurance plans must cover syphilis testing for adults at higher risk for syphilis and all pregnant women.
+Insurance plans must cover syphilis testing for adults at higher risk for syphilis and all pregnant women.
 That means you may be able to get tested at no cost to you.
 Talk to your insurance company to find out more.

 What do I ask the doctor?